Primary Member Types

 - Associates: category open to anyone who is working in the field or is interested in and would like to learn more about conservation.
 This includes practicing conservators as well as conservation educators, conservation administrators, conservation scientists, conservation technicians, collections care specialists, museum curators, administrators, librarians, archivists, art historians, and even members of the public.

 Peer-Reviewed Designation: Conservation professionals who, through training, knowledge, and experience, have shown a commitment to the purposes for which AIC was established and who want to distinguish themselves in the field may apply for for these peer-reviewed membership types.

 - Professional Associates: are conservators, conservation scientists, educators, or others professionally involved in conservation who, through training, knowledge, and experience, have shown a commitment to the purposes for which AIC was established.
 The PA category was established in 1980.
-A candidate for professional associate status must have earned an undergraduate university degree (or the international equivalent) and completed at least two years of basic conservation training and three years of experience in his/her special field beyond the training period (third/fourth year degree program internships are considered training).
+A candidate for professional associate status must have earned an undergraduate university degree (or the international equivalent) and completed at least two years of basic training and three years of experience in his/her special field beyond the training period (third/fourth year degree program internships are considered training).
 Applicants without an undergraduate degree may still apply, but first must request a waiver from the Membership Committee.
 Candidates must agree in writing to abide by the Code of Ethics and Guidelines for Practice.